 If you have a development or tourism proposal either within or adjacent to the World Heritage Property, please use the guidelines and information in the following documents when preparing your proposal:

 The committee also has input into the drafting and review of management plans.
-Committee members in November 2016 are:
+Committee members from 27 May 2020 are:

 Professor Diana Walker, Science/technical